FilipeMaia/psdmrepo/ParCorAna/trunk/sphinxdoc/tutorial.rst

  * **G2IncrementalAccumulator** workers do O(D) work with each event, doing correlation over all times
  * **G2IncrementalWindowed** workers do O(D) work with each event, doing a windowed correlation, over the last T times

+Note - G2IncrementalAccumulator is what has been tested the most for live data analysis - this is the preferred method to use as it reduces the overall compute time.

 More on this in section XXX???

 H5Output
 =============
 The system will optionally manage an h5output file.
 This is not a file for collective MPI writes.
-Within the user code, only the viewer rank should write to the file.
+Within the user code, only the viewer rank can write to the file.
 The viewer will receive an open group to the file at run time.

 Set h5output to None if you do not want h5 output - important to speed up online monitoring with